High-performance software teams have never been more important, yet so challenging to build.

 Phase 2: Identify opportunities to increase business impact

-In this phase over several weeks, you will get a report outlining the current state of your software development group, identified opportunities to increase business impact, and a recommended roadmap to implement transformative change.
+Over several weeks, you will get a report outlining the current state of your software development group, identified opportunities to increase business impact, and a recommended roadmap to implement transformative change.
 The report is based on interviews with team members and business leaders, observing the team's culture of collaboration, and a survey of tools and technologies.

 Phase 3: Implement transformative change with experienced leadership